 Firefox is the widely used most secure and fastest Browser.
 You can get more out of it when you use the Firefox with extensions that is Add-ons.
 Collusion is the on of the great Firefox Add-on that maps out the cookies used by each website you visit.
 Keep it open in one browser window and visit a view sites in another and you’ll see new nodes pop out on the visualization as new cookies are discovered.
 Ones marked in red are confirmed trackers.

 Collusion does a great job of explaining the trackers in a straightforward and easy-to-understand way.
-While only currently available for Firefox, it’s open source so hopefully it will be landed to other browsers in the future.
+Currently available for Firefox, it’s open source so hopefully it will be landed to other browsers in the future.

 After installing the add-on, click the icon in the Firefox status bar to launch the visualization screen in a new tab.

 Then when you open new websites, the graph will change accordingly, and circles will be added to represent different websites.

 The add-on is still under development, so users should note that the results might not be very accurate,